lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

     :name: portal-102-4-3b
     :alt:

     Figure 3.
-The interface to select
+The interface to select columns for spatial cross-matching.

 **6. Click search.**
 At lower left, click the blue button named "Search".
 Leave the default row limit.